george-a-shoemaker/blog/_posts/2022-04-01-showing-up.markdown

 I moved to Mexico City in August of 2021 and boy I had to *show up* for that too.
 Like this morning I didn't know what to expect, and I had doubts about whether living here was sustainable.
 But my experience today affirms my choice to move to Mexico City. *Soy capaz.*

 Mexico City is full of people who are passionate about their interests and place community over the individual in a way that is very rare in the United States.
-I'd like to cultivate this mindset and *show up* not just for myself but for others.
+I'd like to cultivate this mindset and *show up* for others.

 I have friends here who support me.
 I have opportunities to learn and grow.
 I just have to be willing to *show up* and participate.